Fostering Internal Innovation: Transforming Ideas into Action

 • At a strategic level: Intrapreneurship requires support from the top.
 It must start with organizational leadership making a strategic decision to support and foster internal intrapreneurs with their business.
 They must commit to giving intrapreneurial employees the time, autonomy, and resources needed to develop new products and services or enhance the existing ones.

-• At a departmental level: Developing internal intrapreneurship starts with identifying those individuals within the organization who already have an entrepreneurial mindset and supporting them on a separate learning and development journey.
+• At a departmental level: Developing intrapreneurship starts with identifying those individuals within the organization who already have an entrepreneurial mindset and supporting them on a separate learning and development journey.
 Rather than following the traditional development paths, these employees should be allowed to develop in separate streams specially designed for intrapreneurs.

 • At a managerial level: To encourage intrapreneurship, managers have to be more flexible with employees, allowing them to bend the rules that serve as barriers to innovation.
 This can be the area of highest risk to organizations.